nobodyatall648/nobodyatall648/README.md

 ## Welcome to the NobodyAtall Git Repo

 ### About Me
 I'm a Computer Science Student & a CTF player that's passion in CyberSec & Penetration Testing.
-I've started learning Programming, Networking, & other IT Fundamental Knowledge during my diploma days (2016) & started to do pentesting & cyberSec research since 2019.
-In my git repo I'll be adding my writeup, exploit script, or any interesting stuff that I found throughout my pentesting.
+I've started to play around with WiFi hacking stuff, Social Engineering Toolkits & Metasploit modules since my high school, then started to learning Programming, Networking, & other IT Fundamental Knowledge during my diploma days (2016) & started to do pentesting & cyber security research since 2019 till today.

+In my git repo I'll be adding my writeup, exploit script, or any interesting stuff that I found throughout my pentesting or my other projects.
 Here are my public profile links:-

 YouTube: https://www.youtube.com/c/nobodyatall <br>
 LinkedIn: https://www.linkedin.com/in/bryan-leong-a66160206/ <br>